metamath/lamp-guide/docs/index.md

 special technical situations, but it's hard to argue with the conclusion.
 This theorem was contributed by Alan Sare, which you can see by clicking on the ">" next to the name.
-The names of people who formalized and proposed various statements are included in their dscription.
+The names of people who formalized and proposed various statements are included in their description.

 Assertion 3 is our first axiom, but it's not an assertion of truth (`|-`), it's an assertion that something is a well-formed formula (`wff`).